 Distributors attempt to manually integrate multiple pieces of software in hopes they will work together.
 The problem is that these solutions are often implemented one at a time and fail to coordinate, integrate, and communicate with each other.
-The result is overlapping systems that offer inconsistent customer experiences, slower revenue growth, less flexibility, and a one-size-fits-all experience that can’t adapt to customer needs and expectations.
+The result is overlapping systems that offer inconsistent digital experiences, slower revenue growth, less flexibility, and a one-size-fits-all experience that cannot adapt to customer needs and expectations.

-When you fail to upgrade your customers’ digital experience, you run the risk of losing sales and existing accounts.
-However, when you do invest in a proactive approach you can gain new customers, grow revenue, and lower costs — making e-commerce a much more profitable channel.
+When you fail to digitally transform, however, you run the risk of losing sales and existing accounts.
+On the other end of the spectrum, you can gain new customers, grow revenue, and lower costs when you invest in a proactive approach — making e-commerce a much more profitable channel.

-A digital experience platform, or DXP, lets distributors take the highly personalized and relevant experience they provide in person and bring it to customers online.
-Leveraging artificial intelligence (AI), a DXP helps distributors deliver a personalized experience that’s consistent and contextual across all of their digital touchpoints.
-A DXP drives dynamic customer experiences in a responsive, scalable, and automated way.
+A product discovery solution lets distributors take the highly personalized and relevant experience they provide in person and bring it to their customers online.
+Distributors can use artificial intelligence to deliver a personalized, consistent, contextual experience across all of their digital touchpoints.
+Simply put, a good product discovery solution drives dynamic experiences in a responsive, scalable, and automated way.

-In other words, a DXP effectively becomes your digital salesperson.
-Just like with sales reps, a DXP’s core purpose is to understand the customer, as well as what they need right now.
-But a DXP does this at scale, for every customer and interaction on your website.
+Think of a product discovery solution as a digital salesperson.
+Like with sales reps, its core purpose is to understand the buyer and what they need.
+But it does this at scale with every customer segment and interaction on your website.

-A DXP achieves this by taking data from multiple sources about the products and services a distributor offers and crunching it in real time, rolling it into an algorithm capable of making digital merchandising decisions for you.
-This data goes beyond product data alone, and includes information on customer interactions, transactions, demographics, marketing initiatives, and relevant content.
+A product discovery solution achieves this by taking data about products or services from multiple sources and crunching it in real time, rolling it into an algorithm capable of making digital merchandising decisions for you.
+This data goes beyond product data alone and includes information on customer interactions, transactions, demographics, marketing initiatives, and relevant content to form commerce data.
 Once aggregated, this data helps you decide:

-But a DXP Isn’t Enough: How to Go Even Further
+Yet, Product Discovery Isn’t Enough: How To Go Even Further

-While implementing a DXP is a good (and crucial) start, it’s important to keep in mind just how complex it has become to create a seamless customer experience online.
-DXPs represent just one part of a broader ecosystem of solutions that can drive true e-commerce personalization and growth.
+While implementing a product discovery solution is a good (and crucial) start, it’s important to keep in mind just how complex it has become to create a seamless customer experience online.
+It represents just one part of the broader e-commerce ecosystem of solutions that can drive true personalization, endless innovation, and company growth.

-Curious to see how Bloomreach can help you delight, win, and gain an edge over the online purchasing experience?
+Curious to see how Bloomreach can help you delight, win, and gain an edge over the online purchasing experience for your distribution company?
 Read our e-book to learn how to drive e-commerce wins for your business.